1howley/Hangman-Jogo_da_Forca/README.md

 # Hangman-Jogo_da_Forca

-This game was made on C++, for a school work of programming logic.
+This game was made on C, for a school work of programming logic.

 HOW TO PLAY: